 Try these small suggestions to help you move forward toward your goals.
 When we feel stuck, big goals can feel defeating.
-Use these ideas to create micro goals that will help move you closer toward the life you want.
+Use these ideas to create micro goals that will help move you closer to the life you want.

 Nine Simple Ideas To Help You Move Forward In Life

 - Make a small choice that results in personal growth.
-Read a book, attend a therapy session, keep a daily gratitude journal, practice some intentional personal silence each day.
+Read a book, attend a therapy session, keep a daily gratitude journal, and practice some intentional personal silence each day.

 - Stop procrastinating for a month.
 Choose one thing that you keep putting off and do it.